Antonino Ragusa: Pescara

 Ragusa was signed by Serie A club Pescara in a co-ownership deal for €1.5 million on 30 July 2012.
 On 31 August 2012 he was loaned to Serie B newcomer Ternana along with team-mates Riccardo Brosco and Riccardo Maniero.
 After Pescara relegated, on 30 June 2013 the co-ownership deal was renewed as well as remaining in Pescara.
-Ragusa became a key player for the club despite they failed to return to Serie A immediately.
+Ragusa became a key player for the club despite their failure to return to Serie A immediately.
 On 20 June 2014 the co-ownership deal was renewed again.

 Genoa return

-Ragusa returned to Genoa in a temporary deal in July 2014.
-However, on 12 September 2014 Ragusa left for another Serie B newcomer Vicenza Calcio from Genoa for €60,000.
+Ragusa returned to Genoa on a temporary deal in July 2014.
+However, on 12 September 2014, Ragusa left for another Serie B newcomer Vicenza Calcio from Genoa for €60,000.
 In June 2015 Genoa bought back Ragusa for €725,000.

 Cesena

-On 14 July 2015 Ragusa was signed by Cesena for €2.5 million.
+On 14 July 2015, Ragusa was signed by Cesena for €2.5 million.

 Sassuolo

 On 26 August 2016 he was signed by Sassuolo.
 He made his debut against his former club Pescara on 28 August.
-However, he was deemed ineligible by Italian Football Federation, meaning the result was changed from a win for Sassuolo to an automatic 3–0 defeat.
+However, he was deemed ineligible by the Italian Football Federation, resulting in the result being changed from a Sassuolo win to an automatic 3–0 defeat.

 Hellas Verona

-On 3 August 2018, Ragusa joined to Serie B club Hellas Verona on loan until 30 June 2019 with obligatory buy.
+On 3 August 2018, Ragusa joined to Serie B club Hellas Verona on loan until 30 June 2019 with an obligatory buy.